CompuTec/computec-docs/docs/appengine/developers-guide/rest-odata-api/connecting-to-appengine-from-sap.md

 2. **Preparing Login Data**

-    The `CompanyId` parameter, essential for authentication, is retrieved from the AppEngine configuration.
+    The `CompanyId` parameter, essential for authentication, is retrieved from the CompuTec AppEngine configuration.

         ![Company ID](./media/connecting-to-appengine-from-sap/co-id-parameter.png)